ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 verification discovers that data was in fact modified meanwhile, the operation will be restarted.

-Main assumption of the Optimistic Concurrency is that modifications of the won't be performed simultaneously all the time, and retries will be infrequent and in majority of cases will never occur.
+Main assumption of the Optimistic Concurrency is that modifications won't be performed simultaneously all the time, retries will be infrequent and in majority of cases will never occur.
 Read patterns aren't taken into consideration, since in lockless systems they do not require any synchronisation whatsoever.